Listening Ear Counselling & Consultancy Pte Ltd

 Discernment Counselling: Clarity for Mixed-Agenda Couples

-Discernment counselling is a short-term, decision-focused process designed for couples at a crossroads, especially mixed-agenda couples—where one partner is leaning towards divorce while the other wishes to work on the relationship.
-This approach helps you explore critical questions such as:
+Discernment counselling is a short-term, decision-focused process for couples at a crossroads—where one partner is leaning towards divorce while the other wishes to work on the relationship.

 Separation Counselling: Managing Emotions and Coping Strategies

-Divorce counselling is not just about ending a marriage—it’s about rebuilding your life with strength and hope.
-We guide you through the emotional challenges of divorce, including managing grief and loss, untangling shared memories, and restoring your self-worth.
+Divorce counselling is not just about endings—it’s about rebuilding with strength and hope.
+We guide you through:

 AspectMarriage CounsellingDiscernment CounsellingPre Divorce Separation Co-Parenting CounsellingPost-Divorce Rebuilding Counselling